Frequently Asked Questions

 Q: Why aren’t there any private sector projects included on the NICS?

-A: The NICS is an Australian Government initiative developed by the Department of Infrastructure and Regional Development.
+A: The NICS is an Australian Government initiative developed by the Department of Infrastructure, Regional Development and Cities.
 At this stage it collates information on existing and upcoming major infrastructure projects procured by the three tiers of government in Australia.

 Q: I am having technical difficulties with the NICS website.
 Who do I contact?